alexbn71/AgentDVR-Telegram/README.md

 Actions -> Action Configuration -> Parameters = {ID} '{MSG}' {BASE64IMAGE}
 ```

-You can now fire "Manual Alert" and see what happen on Telegram.
+You are ready to go!
+Fire "Manual Alert" and see what happen on Telegram.

 ## Telegram BOT configuration (on the web there are dozens of guides better than this):

-1) Click “Start” to activate BotFather bot.
+1. Click “Start” to activate BotFather bot.
 In response, you receive a list of commands to manage bots.
-2) Choose or type the /newbot command and send it.
+2. Choose or type the /newbot command and send it.
-3) Choose a name for your bot — your subscribers will see it in the conversation.
+3. Choose a name for your bot — your subscribers will see it in the conversation.
 And choose a username for your bot — the bot can be found by its username in searches.
 The username must be unique and end with the word “bot.”
-4) After you choose a suitable name for your bot — the bot is created.
+4. After you choose a suitable name for your bot — the bot is created.
 You will receive a message with a link to your bot t.me/<bot_username>, recommendations to set up a profile picture, description, a list of commands to manage your new bot and the TOKEN.

 Share any improvements to the script with me so that everyone can benefit!